 High cost of living: Canada’s living expenses are among the highest in the world.
 It can be difficult to experience a high quality of life without access to an above-average income.

-High tax rates: Taxes are more expensive in Canada than they are in the US and most other countries around the world.
+High tax rates: Taxes are relatively high in Canada compared to parts of the US and most other countries around the world.

 Harsh weather: Winters in Canada are incredibly cold and harsh.
 Snow, frost, rain, and blizzards are not uncommon, and even summertime is colder than in the US.